Don’t throw silica gel packets away – reuse them! Here are 20 clever desiccant silica gel uses for around your home. So smart!

 Preserve Pet Food

+This is one of those silica gel uses that saves a lot of money!
 A huge bag of pet food with any moisture in it can get soggy at the bottom.
-I always keep a few packets of silica gel packets at the bottom to prevent that from happening.
+I always keep a few packets of silica gel at the bottom to prevent that from happening.

 You can slow down the process of tarnishing and avoid rust all together by storing silica gel packets with your silverware.
 You definitely won’t have to clean them as often!